Holiday Let Guest Welcome Book Template

 Provide your guests with your contact details or those of your property manager so they have a contact if they have problems or concerns during their stay.

-Also, list details of the emergency services phone numbers as it’s likely that some of your guests will be from overseas and may not know how to contact the emergency services.
-List phone numbers for the police, fire service, hospital, local doctors (public and private), dentists, (vets too if you allow pets) and the address.
+Also, list details of the emergency services phone numbers, as it’s likely that some of your guests will be from overseas and may not know how to contact the emergency services.
+List phone numbers for the police, fire service, hospital, local doctors (public and private), dentists and vets too, if you allow pets.

 Provide information on what to do if something goes wrong with the property, such as the lights tripping, heating failure, problems with appliances and so on.
 Outline the location of the fuse box, the mains water stopcock and the gas terminal so they can be located quickly in the event of an emergency.